Following the outcome of the UK referendum on EU membership, Euraxess UK would like to offer some more information on the impact for researchers.

-In December 2016, the UK government also confirmed that non-UK EU Students, applying for courses beginning in academic year 2017/18, are eligible for financial support from the Research Councils UK.
+In December 2016, the UK government also confirmed that non-UK EU Students, applying for courses beginning in the academic year 2017/18, are eligible for financial support from the UK Research and Innovation.

 We will continue to monitor developments and communicate any changes that may impact on the mobility of researchers and research opportunities.
 If you have any questions, or would like to report incidences where the referendum result has had a negative impact on your research career, please contact email@example.com

-RCUK statement on international collaboration after the EU Referendum result: RCUK
+UKRI statement on international collaboration after the EU Referendum result: UK Research and Innovation

 Universities UK have compiled a FAQ section on their website

 UKRO Brexit factsheet providing the latest information on the current UK situation in relation to Horizon 2020 and other EU funding schemes: UKRO factsheet